OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 Node-RED is a great product.
 It has **a lot** of possibilities, that go way beyond what me just mention here.
-You could for example get the data, and log them into a SQLite DB; A node is ready for you to use it.
+You could for example get the data, and log them into a SQLite DB; a node is ready for you to use it.

 ### Next?